sammosampson/AppliedMessagingExamples/src/MessageHeaders/README.md

     Thread.CurrentPrincipal = new ClaimsPrincipal(claimsIdentity);
 }
 ```

+(NOTE: we are using the AppliedSystems.Security nuget package for the Claims helper extensions you can see here, but there is no reason why this has to be used over the BCL, it just makes for more condensed code for example purposes)

 Now if we look back at the message framework bootstrapping there is a line that registers a ```ClaimsToMessageHeadersPipe```  in the outgoing message pipeline: